CopperEgg/apidocs/revealuptime/tags.md

 ]
 {% endhighlight %}

 In the example above, two tags are returned by the Index command; "dallas_group" and "atlanta_group".
-Note that each tag structure contains a singe "id", which is the Label for the tag, and an array of "probe_ids", which are unique for each probe defined in your system.
+Note that each tag structure contains a single "id", which is the Label for the tag, and an array of "probe_ids", which are unique for each probe defined at your site.

 Show